RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	operates	much	as SaaS	and	carries	with	it	the	same	concerns,	but	is	more	segregated	by individual	cloud	customers.

-### [tricky ] Question # 42 - During	data	discovery	and	classification,	the	use	of	metadata	is	a	primary means	for	analysis.
-Which	of	the	following	would	NOT	be	considered metadata?
+### Question # 42 - During	[data	discovery	and	classification],	the	[use	of	metadata]	is	a	primary means	for	analysis.
+Which	of	the	following	would	[NOT]	be	considered metadata?
 A.	Column	names
 B.	Content
 C.	Filenames
 D.	Headers

 Answer: B.

 Metadata	by	definition	is	data	about	data,	**so	the	actual	content	of the	data	would	not	fit	within	this	definition**.